 "Onboard an ocean liner Sam must prevent the marriage of his host's ex-wife."

 Viewer warning: kids and Science Fiction don't always mix.
-Exhibit A: Star Trek: The Next Generation's episode "Imaginery Friend" which first aired in TV syndication on this day in 1992.
+Exhibit A: Star Trek: The Next Generation's episode "Imaginery Friend" which first aired in TV syndication on this day in 1992 (in the U.S.).
 This served as the twenty-second episode of the program's fifth season, and here's the plot summary as detailed by TrekCore.com:

 "An energy form enters the Enterprise, and materializes just as young Clara Sutter imagines imaginary friend Isabella to be.
 Meanwhile, other energy-beings begin to weave a web of strands around the ship."